grnet/synnefo/docs/source/devguide.rst

 Pithos clients should use the ``pithos`` container for all Pithos objects.
 Object names use the ``/`` delimiter to impose a hierarchy of folders and files.

 At the object level, tags are implemented by managing metadata keys.
-The client software should allow the user to use any string as a tag (except ``trash``) and then set the corresponding ``X-Object-Meta-<tag>`` key at the server.
+The client software should allow the user to use any string as a tag and then set the corresponding ``X-Object-Meta-<tag>`` key at the server.
 The API extensions provided, allow for listing all tags in a container and filtering object listings based on one or more tags.
 The tag list is sufficient for implementing the ``tags`` element, either as a special, virtual folder (as done in the first version of Pithos), or as an application menu.

-To manage the deletion of files use the same API and the ``X-Object-Meta-Trash`` key.
-The string ``trash`` can not be used as a tag.
-The ``trash`` element should be presented as a folder, although with no hierarchy.

 The metadata specification is summarized in the following table.

 ===========================  ==============================
 Metadata Name                Value
 ===========================  ==============================
-X-Object-Meta-Trash          Set to ``true`` if the object has been moved to the trash X-Object-Meta-*              Use for other tags that apply to the object
+X-Object-Meta-*              Use for other tags that apply to the object
 ===========================  ==============================